vercel/fun/README.md

 ƒun.
 This provides an execution environment that closely resembles the real Lambda environment, with some key differences that are documented here:

+ * Lambdas processes are ran as your own user, not the `sbx_user1051` user.
  * Processes are *not* sandboxed nor chrooted, so do not rely on hard-coded locations like `/var/task`, `/var/runtime`, `/opt`, etc. Instead, your function code should use the environment variables that represent these locations (namely `LAMBDA_TASK_ROOT` and `LAMBDA_RUNTIME_DIR`).
- * Processes are frozen by sending the `SIGSTOP` signal to the lambda process, and unfrozen by sending the `SIGCONT` signal.
+ * Processes are frozen by sending the `SIGSTOP` signal to the lambda process, and unfrozen by sending the `SIGCONT` signal, not using the cgroup freezer.
  * Lambdas that compile to native executables (i.e. Go) will need to be compiled for your operating system.
 So if you are on MacOS, then the binary needs to be executable on MacOS.